Introduction

 Screen

-The noun technique provides candidates.
+The noun technique provides candidates., not final answers.

 Verb Analysis